 Are Dried Plants Allowed on Planes?

-There isn’t information regarding dried plants when it comes to bringing them onto airplanes.
+You can bring dried plants in hand and checked luggage.
 Ensure that they’re packed in a clear, zip-lock bag and declare them to the TSA agent.
 Be aware that security agents can toss out anything they deem suspicious or unsafe.

 Are Plant Seeds Allowed on Planes?

-You’ll be happy to know that seeds are allowed onto planes.
+Plant seeds are allowed in planes in hand and checked luggage.
 They are delicate and easy to lose, so carrying them in a zip-locked bag and securing them in a pocket of your purse inside of your wallet will ensure you don’t lose them.

 Are Sharp Succulents Allowed on Planes?

-TSA doesn’t clarify if sharp plants like succulents or those with thorns are allowed onto airplanes.
-However, someone asked on Twitter if cacti are allowed onto planes, and AskTSA responded that they are allowed in your carry-on!
-We assume that means that other sharp plants would be allowed but you can always call TSA prior to traveling to make sure.
+TSA doesn’t specifically mention whether sharp plants like succulents and plants with thorns are allowed onto airplanes.
+However, someone asked on Twitter if cacti are allowed onto planes, and AskTSA responded that sharp plants are allowed in hand and checked luggage.

 Final Thoughts